crempp/c-os/docs/notes.md

 `-zl` parameter
 * To get rid of `Error!
 E2028: main_ is an undefined reference` you have to name the kernel entry function `_cstart` and the assembly refference `_cstart_`
+* Had to add `segment _TEXT public align=1 class=CODE` to kernel-entry.s to get
+the entry code to be located at the beginning.
+* **4/10** - The Watcom linker was putting the data segement in a different memory segement and then referencing with the DS register.
+I was not setting this register correctly at boot because I didn't know what the linker would do.
+To solve this I manually set the linker to put the data segement in memory segment 0x0200 and increased the number of sectors being loaded from disk.
+This get me by for a while but it'd be nice to setup the linker configs to just handle this.

 ## Installing Watcom
 * ...